csumaria/dsp/03-command_line.md

 ```sh
 xargs
 ```
-will ask for a standard input from the user, at which point entering *pwd* as standard input would execute the command *pwd* without invoking the shell.
+> The above command will ask for a standard input from the user, at which point entering *pwd* as standard input would execute the command *pwd* without invoking the shell.